omartrese/buddys-world/README.md

 ```
 git clone https://github.com/omartrese/buddys-world.git
 ```

+And the same, you need to open the dir on UNITY HUB and then you can open the project

 You are free to modify in this game all you want, see how it works, etc.